-Nosing the new make Speyburn spirit yiels a rich, rounded aroma with hints of spice and a nutty oiliness.
+Nosing the new make Speyburn spirit yields a rich, rounded aroma with hints of spice and a nutty oiliness.
 This richness will be due, in no small part, to the size and shape of the stills coupled with the use of worm tubs.
-The Still are relatively small with wide necks which will help capture the maximum amount of flavour and character.
+The Still are relatively small with wide necks which will help capture the maximum amount of flavour and character

 John Hopkins had been a partner in Glenlossie Distillery, and had the benefit of local knowledge when the site of Speyburn was prospected.
 Its advantages included an unpolluted and hitherto unused supply of desirable water, and a location on the old road from Rothes to Elgin, within a few feet of the railway line which then ran to Aberdeen and the South via Craigellachie.

 The agreement, made in July 1897, provided that the distillery should be in complete working order by 1 November.
 It is said that the directors wished to get it into production by that time so that the first fillings could bear the date of Queen Victoria's Diamond Jubilee.
 The deadline was not met; but Speyburn did manage to start up in the last week of December.
 The stillhouse had not yet been fitted with doors and windows; and as a severe snowstorm was sweeping the district, employees had to work in overcoats.
 Just one butt was bonded with the date 1897 on its head.